CargoBot

 Week 4 - 10 May

 Soldered IMU and OLED display in the lab.
 Assembled final product.
 Started to write the software for the cargobot and tested it carrying another car.
-The HC-SR04 sensors are not so precise as the car sometimes crashes into walls if driven into.
+The car automatically stops when it detects an object at less than 15cm distance.

 Week 11 - 17 May